Pelvic pain develops between the belly button and the pelvic floor. The following organs can cause this type of pain:

 It can cause pain if you’ve undergone surgery or an infection.
 Adhesions are a sort of scar tissue that forms within your body.
 They develop when organs or structures get combined.
 Some types of pelvic pain are neuropathic.
 It means they have no known source.

-How is Pelvic Pain Diagnosed?
+How Is Pelvic Pain Diagnosed?

 Diagnosis: